Learn More: Schengen Visa

 Remember that the customer service team at iVisa is here 24/7 to answer any questions you may have about our service.

-When should I apply for the France Schengen Visa?
+When should I apply for the Sweden Schengen Visa?

-A France Schengen Visa is issued in at least 15 working days.
+A Sweden Schengen Visa is issued in at least 15 working days.
 Sometimes it can take 45 days.
 The process can be long, especially if you apply alone.
-For that reason we recommend you apply 2 months in advance for this Visa to avoid any delays.
+For that reason, we recommend you apply 2 months in advance for this Visa to avoid any delays.

-Remember that with iVisa you can apply easily and fast for the France Schengen Visa with the help of an iVisa Visa Expert.
+Remember that with iVisa you can apply easily and fast for a Sweden Schengen Visa with the help of an iVisa Visa Expert.
 Forget about going through a stressful visa application for yourself and start to enjoy planning your trip!

-How long does it take to apply for the France Schengen Visa form?
+How long does it take to apply for the Sweden Schengen Visa form?

 It will only take around 20 minutes to fill out our simplified form online.

-What documents do I need to apply online for the France Schengen Visa Form?
+What documents do I need to apply online for the Sweden Schengen Visa Form?

-To submit your online application we only require you to have your Passport Scan and your ID-size photo.
+To submit your online application, we only require you to have your Passport Scan.
 That’s it!

-What documents do I need to bring to the France Schengen Visa appointment?
+What documents do I need to bring to the Sweden Schengen Visa appointment?